How to be happy: find yourself with this personal development plan

 The process of finding yourself is being aware of all the inputs that go into your happiness formula, so you are empowered to make adjustments for the better.

 You need a personal development plan.
-Here's the simple 5-step process that I use with my coaching clients that you can borrow:
+Here's the simple 5-step process that we use with our coaching clients that you can borrow:

 The first three steps are focused on shaping your Ideal Self.
 The last two steps revolve around making internal and external changes to more closely align your Self Image to Ideal Self.